rcrowther/ssc/README.rst

     ── src
        └── doc

-no other source folder (no tests, no Java).
+...no other source folder (no tests, no Java).

 This is ok, ::